-GB: Quentin really likes Philip Glass, he’s been very hands-on with the music in the past films.
+GB: Quentin really likes Philip Glass; he’s been very hands-on with the music in the past films.
 He gets into the music and he wanted to do a score that wasn’t his own score, and so he wanted to do it with Philip Glass.
-Philip Glass got convinced to do it with him.
-It’s the same Philip Glass track that follows the whole movie and it’s a different way of considering music in a movie.
-It’s very poor in music the movie, it’s not using music for big effect.
+It’s the same Glass track that follows the whole movie and it’s a different way of considering music in a movie.
+The movie in the music is minimalistic; it’s not using music for big effect.

-It gives a lot of rhythm, going on and pushing it.
-I’m a Philip Glass fan but I didn’t know this one
+It gives a lot of rhythm to the film.
+I’m a Philip Glass fan but I didn’t know this one.

 What was the budget of the movie?

-GB: Most of the movies of Quentin we shot for less than two million
+GB: Most of Quentin’ movies we shot for less than two million.

 JL: We’re paid in flowers!